 A walk the dog style topwater bait in shallow water first thing in the morning can be a great way to trigger big fish to strike.
 The same rule applies during this time of the year.
 Slow and steady wins the race.

-When targeting Muskies from late September right through until Ice-Up, my approach is even more simplified.
-They are packing on pounds before winter as well and quite literally can be found in the same areas as the Smallmouth–Rock and/or weed points with close proximity to deep water.
-While I will shy away from top water presentations during this period, I will lean heavily towards a suspending/neutral buoyancy type bait that will allow me to impart a jerkbait type presentation triggering bites in the exact same manner as I would with the Smallmouth.
+When targeting muskies from late September right through until ice-up, my approach is even more simplified.
+They are packing on pounds before winter as well and quite literally can be found in the same areas as the smallmouth–rock and/or weed points with close proximity to deep water.
+While I will shy away from top water presentations during this period, I will lean heavily towards a suspending/neutral buoyancy type bait that will allow me to impart a jerkbait type presentation triggering bites in the exact same manner as I would with the smallmouth.
 It is during this period that I lean heavily on large profile soft plastic baits.
-Large swimbaits and water dwelling rodent imitators are a favorite for me as well as large Tube style baits that have been rigged weightless so that I can fish it in the upper portion of the water column instead of the bottom.
+Large swimbaits and water dwelling rodent imitators are a favourite for me as well as large tube-style baits that have been rigged weightless so that I can fish it in the upper portion of the water column instead of the bottom.
 Long pauses are key!
 Fish slowly and the fish will come.
-The Muskies within the region this time of year are feeding heavily!
+The muskies within the region this time of year are feeding heavily!
 They are opportunistic, meaning no bait is too big.
 This is the time to increase in size and hang on for the fish of a lifetime!
 Below are a few lake recommendations and examples of baits I suggest you try.

 Balsam Lake, Pigeon Lake, Cameron Lake

 A heavy leader is an absolute must and will ensure you land your fish of a lifetime.
 I prefer fluorocarbon leaders made from only the finest and strongest components.